alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 - Solves the membership problem.
 It can answer one question: does an element belong to a set or not?
 - Probabilistic (lossy) data structure.
 It can answer that the element **probably belongs** to the set with some probability.

-I find the following post quite comprehensive ["What are Bloom filters, and why are they useful?" by Max Pagels][sc5-bloom-filter].
+I find the following post quite comprehensive ["What are Bloom filters, and why are they useful?"][sc5-bloom-filter] by [Max Pagels TODO][twitter-pagels].
 I couldn't do it better, take a look if you aren't familiar with Bloom filters.

-### Why another Bloom filter?
+### Why yet another Bloom filter?

 Because available ones suck! :rage: They don't suit our needs because of performance and memory limitations.
-And you just know that you can do better. ~~Frankly, nothing is true.
+Or you just know that you can do it better. ~~Frankly, nothing is true.
 The reason is that you just get bored sometimes.~~ [(theme song)][youtube-bored]

+The major reason is performance.
+Working on high-performance and low latency systems, you don't want to see that you are slow because of an external library and it allocates more than your code does.
+Believe me :neckbeard:, you want to focus on your business logic and have the dependencies as efficient as possible.

+Another reason is memory limitations.
 All of them have size limitation caused by JVM array size limit.
-In JVM, arrays use integers for index, therefore the max size is limited by the max size of integers which is 2 147 483 647.
-If we create an array of longs to store bit than 64 bit * 2 147 483 647 = 137 438 953 408 bit we can store.
+In JVM, arrays use integers for indexes, therefore the max size is limited by the max size of integers which is 2 147 483 647.
+If we create an array of longs to store bits then we can store 64 bit * 2 147 483 647 = 137 438 953 408 bits.
 This takes ~15 GB of memory.
-You can store ~10 000 000 000 elements with 0.1% probability.
-Sure, you can create several Bloom filters or mod by hash but
+You can put ~10 000 000 000 elements with 0.1% probability into this Bloom filter.
+This is more than enough for most software.
+But when you work with Big Data such as web urls, banner impressions, RTB bid requests, or streams of events and Machine Learning, then 10 billion elements is just the beginning.
+Sure, you can have workarounds for that: multiple Bloom filters, distribute them across multiple nodes but those workarounds aren't always efficient, can be pricey TODO or don't fit into your architecture.

 Let's take a look at some of the available solutions.

 ### Google's Guava

-[Guava][github-guava] is a high quality core library from Google which contains such projects as collections, primitives, concurrency, I/O, caching and so forth.
-And it has the [Bloom filter][github-guava-bloomfilter] data structure.
- It's the default option for me to start from.
+[Guava][github-guava] is a high quality core library from Google which contains such modules as collections, primitives, concurrency, I/O, caching, etc. And it has the [Bloom filter][github-guava-bloomfilter] data structure.
+Guava is the default option to start with for me.
 It works as expected.
 It's fast.
 But...

  Surprisingly, it allocates!
 I used [the Google's Allocation Instrumenter][github-allocation-instrumenter] to print out all allocations.
-The following allocation happend for the check whether a 100 symbols string present in a set or not.
+The following allocations happened for a check whether a 100 symbols string present in a Bloom filter or not.
 Here's the list:

 ```
 I just allocated the object [B@39420d59 of type byte whose size is 40 It's an array of size 23